premierstacks/stylelint-stack/README.md

 ### 📘 Zero Expertise Required

-Whether you're a seasoned stylist or new to CSS and SCSS, our Stylelint Config is built for simplicity and ease of use.
+Whether you're a seasoned stylist or new to CSS and SCSS, our Stylelint Stack is built for simplicity and ease of use.
 This ensures that developers of all skill levels can achieve professional-grade styling standards effortlessly.

 ### 🔄 Continuously Updated